Summary

 Materials

-Model and Report Rubric (attached)
+Model and Report Rubric handout (attached; one per student)

 Engage